 Which Tesla car is right for you?

 Tesla is expanding its offering.
 With the Model S making a huge impact on the market as one of the first pure electric cars, it's a company that's being hugely disruptive.
 There are four models, with a number of different versions to choose from.
-All the ranges given are Tesla's cited ranges, but vary depending on driving style and environmental factors.
+All the ranges given are Tesla's cited ranges from its US pages, but vary depending on driving style and environmental factors.

-Tesla has also changed the positioning of its models recently and in some cases offers an upgrade to unlock power or issues firmware updates which changes the official figures on ranges.
+Tesla has also changed the positioning of its models recently and in some cases offers an upgrade to unlock power or issues firmware updates which changes the official figures on ranges, with changes to the line-up pretty regular.

 Tesla Model S